Skip to content

 once the context is built, even simple prompts work.

-These aren't magic prompts.
-They're session starters that put your Blueprint to work.
-Start with the opener, then use the specific ones for what you're working on.
+Session starters that put your Blueprint to work.
+Start with the opener, then pick the one that matches what you're working on.

 New chat in My Coaching Business